Plan & Organise

 You may have heard this before and got a bit repulsed, but it’s all about doing the worst, and most challenging, things first.
 It’s actually based on a quote by Mark Twain where he states that if you start the day by eating a live frog, you’ll have the satisfaction of showing that that’s probably the worst thing that’s going to happen to you.

 One of the best ways to ensure your system works is to make sure everything is collected in one place.
 This means you won’t lose track of anything and you can instantly see what you need to do.

 Every minute you invest in productivity is one you lose working

 This is such an important thing to consider.
 It’s all very well having these great systems, but it’s easy to spend more time setting them up and maintaining them than actually working.

 Your Plan & Organise Slots

 I think it’s a good idea to sit down towards the end of the month and take a look at the big picture.
-Take a look your version of ‘The Road’ document from the 'Be Ready' section and also focus on the key tasks in the month ahead.
+If you've created it, take a look your version of ‘The Road’ document from the 'Be Ready' section and also focus on the key tasks in the month ahead.

 I suggest you take time every 3 months to go though your version of 'The Road' document from the 'Be Ready' section and update all your systems.
 Everything that’s a red 3-month task should either be on your project planner or main to-do list.
 If you haven't created on of these, head over to the 'Be Ready' section when you can.